LnrdRmj/PallServer/README.md

 # Features

-1. U can disconnect the client whenever u want (if it has the ball in it the program gets tuck but i'll fix that)
+1. U can disconnect the client whenever u want (if the clien that got disconnected has the ball the program gets tuck but i'll fix that)
 2. U can connect new clients even if the ball is already running
 3. The server displays all the client that are currently connected with itself